AbsaOSS/spark-hats/README.md

 import za.co.absa.spark.hats.Extensions._
 ```

-## Methods
+## Motivation

+Here is a small example we will use to show you how `spark-hats` work.
+The important hthing is that the dataframe
-The usage of nested helper methods is shown on this simple example that contains an array of struct fields.
+contains an array of struct fields.

 ```scala
 scala> df.printSchema()